pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 Capacity testing should test scenarios, not external systems in isolation.
 A good strategy will be to convert some acceptance tests to capacity tests.

 Avoid capacity testing through the UI, despite most common.
 Makes tests brittle and slow.

+Tests should be fast.
+Unit tests very fast, acceptance tests as fast as they can be.
+Benchmark the tests & fail if they are taking too long.

+Anybody should be able to deploy any version to any (maybe not prod) environment w/ click of a button.
+Developers should never do the release.

+Blue-Green deployment: deploying to a copy of production, say green, while another is active, say blue.
+When time to update switch routing to green.

+Canary releasing: release to prod a new version but only to a small set of users.
+Get feedback fast.

+Cont. deployment to production, i.e. every change that passes all tests will get automatically released to production.
+Might be a dream state for most, but you should strive to code like your code would be auto released.

+Not giving the users an option of whether they want to upgrade their system or not is most often the best idea.
+Automatic updates should be opt-out.

+Crash reporting is an invaluable metric when doing CI/CD.

+For ops / QA to be able to able to take over the deployment, they should be involved in making the deployment process.

+When deploying, do not delete old files.
+Move them  / keep a copy of them.

+- [ ] Look into symlinks for s3 maybe?

+Keep bus factor low, everybody should be able to perform a deployment.

+Deployment scripts should include tests to verify that the deployment was a success.
+These are smoke tests.